 Where the designated alternative limit exceeds the averaging limit for the property, the exceedance is not fully offset in accordance with section 2264(c).

-Optional compliance by producers or importers that produce gasoline with the PM emissions offsetting compliance option.
-No producer or importer that produces gasoline shall sell, offer for sale, supply, or offer for supply from its production facility or import facility a final blend of California gasoline as a PM emissions offsetting formulation subject to the designated emissions offsetting limits if any of the following occurs:
+Optional compliance by producers or importers that produce gasoline with the Predictive Model emissions offsetting compliance option.
+No producer or importer that produces gasoline shall sell, offer for sale, supply, or offer for supply from its production facility or import facility a final blend of California gasoline as a Predictive Model emissions offsetting formulation subject to the designated emissions offsetting limits if any of the following occurs:

 The gasoline exceeds any of the designated emissions offsetting limits for sulfur, benzene, aromatic hydrocarbons, olefins, oxygen, T50, or T90 for the final blend; or